j05u3/whatsapp-cloud-api-express/README.md

 Don't forget that serverless environments like Google Cloud Functions only upload files in the folder in which your `package.json` is, so you better place the `.tgz` file next to it if you want to deploy it to a serverless environment.

+If you want to publish a new version you can use `npm run cm` and follow the instructions.

 ## Attribution

 This project was based on https://github.com/j05u3/whatsapp-cloud-api which is a fork of https://github.com/tawn33y/whatsapp-cloud-api.
 Thanks to @tawn33y and the community for the hard work.